openlookeng/openLooKeng-installation/README.md

 ---------------------------------------

-Modify configuration file (/home/openlkadmin/.openlkadmin/cluster\_config\_info) and then execute below command to deploy the configurations to openLooKeng cluster:
+Modify configuration file (/home/openlkadmin/.openlkadmin/cluster\_config\_info) and then execute the command below to deploy the configurations to openLooKeng cluster:

 ```shell
 sh /opt/openlookeng/bin/configuration_deploy.sh
 ```

-Note, if you want to add more configrations or customize the configurations, you can add properties to the templates into file located at
+Note, if you want to add more configrations or customize the configurations, you can add properties to the templates into the file located at
 `/home/openlkadmin/.openlkadmin/.etc_template/coordinator`

 or
 `/home/openlkadmin/.openlkadmin/.etc_template/worker`.

-The property format has to be key=\<value\>, where value is wrapped with \'\<\' and \'\>\', which means it it a dynamic value.
+The property format has to be key=\<value\>, where value is wrapped with \'\<\' and \'\>\', which means it is a dynamic value.
 For example:

 ``` properties
 http-server.http.port=<http-server.http.port>